KF-R/blitter/README.md

 - **Blitter** fetches `/about` and `/feed` over Tor.
 - **_Bleets_** are verified, parsed, and stored locally.
 - Feeds are merged in the UI, sorted by timestamp.
-- Send and receive direct secure private **_Blats_**

 ---

 ## 🧠 Features & Design Highlights

-- 🔑 Passphrase-based login derived from secret Tor key + BIP-39.
+- 🔑 Six word passphrase-based login derived from the same unique secret Tor key that unlocks the site's _.onion_ address.
 - 🔐 End-to-end encryption for private messages.
 - 🔁 Fully offline-capable (local-only viewing possible).
 - 🔂 Threaded replies.